Metsuge/Angular/README.md

 - angular router module
 - email validation with pattern
-- data passed to siblig components using ActivatedRoute interface
+- data passed to sibling components using ActivatedRoute interface